Botanical Name: Echinacea angustifolia, Echinacea purpurea.

 Description: E. angustifolia and E. purpurea are very similar looking plants with the defining difference being the flower colour; purpurea has a purple flower and angustifolia is white.

 Echinacea is a spectacular plant with dark green foliage and large daisy like flowers with stems up to 1.5m in height.
-The flowers have a spiny conical centre which gives this herb its name, from the Greek word echino, meaning spiny.
+The flowers have a spiny conical center which gives this herb its name, from the Greek word echino, meaning spiny.

 1.Fresh or dried whole plant or aerial preparations of E. purpurea, E. angustifolia or E. pallida.